-Classworks recently had the opportunity to speak with Dr. Freddie Williamson, Superintendent of Hoke County Schools and 2016 North Carolina Superintendent of the Year.
-Under Dr. Williamson’s leadership (2006 - present) Hoke County Schools has received several awards including the North Carolina Innovator in Digital Learning award and dropout rates in the district have decreased by 65%.
+Dr. Freddie Williamson has been superintendent of Hoke County Schools since 2006, and is the 2016 North Carolina Superintendent of the Year.
+Under Dr. Williamson’s leadership Hoke County Schools' dropout rates in the district have decreased by 65%.

 We first purchased Classworks in 2007 close to the beginning of my Superintendency at Hoke.
 The district was not performing well.
 Classworks’ individualized instructional plan for each student was something we needed to close the achievement gap.
 We used Classworks for remediation for about seven years.
 At that time we used the Scantron assessment and then Classworks generated targeted instruction using that data.